 Needs Assessment

-Identify volunteer needs of the organization through communication with ReStore, construction and repair team, and other key stakeholders.
+Identify volunteer needs of the organization through communication with all ReStore team members and other key stakeholders.

 Walk through both ReStores weekly with ReStore staff to gain an understanding of current volunteer projects and needs.

 Assist departments with drafting written volunteer position and assignment descriptions, as needed, i.e, light room volunteer.

+Review any volunteer survey feedback and adjust the program, if needed.

 Recruitment

-Develop and implement an effective volunteer recruitment plan to fulfill volunteer needs.
+Develop and implement an effective volunteer recruitment plan to fulfill ReStore volunteer needs.

 Coordinate and communicate with sponsors, faith groups, businesses, community groups, and individuals to schedule, organize, and prepare volunteers for various types of service.